What To Plant In March

 6. Lettuce

-Add the amendments above to the soil where you will plant your lettuce seeds.
-The nice thing about lettuce is it’s so easy to grow and sprouts up pretty fast.
+Add the amendments above to the soil where you plant your lettuce seeds.
+Lettuce is easy to grow and sprouts up pretty fast.

-Just make sure the soil is loosened, loamy, and well-drained.
-Lettuce loves nitrogen and potassium, so keep your eye on the leaves as they start to grow.
+Make sure the soil is loosened, loamy, and well-drained.
+Lettuce loves nitrogen and potassium, so watch the leaves as they start to grow.

 Work in a lot of organic matter or compost.
 Lettuce matures in 55 to 60 days.
 Romaine takes longer to mature, and so do head lettuce types.